 When individuals give money to a company in return for a reward – which is usually a new product launched by the company – it’s called reward-based crowdfunding.
 A good example of this is video gaming companies, which reward gamers with advance copies of their new games in return for their funds.

 The third type is securities-based crowdfunding, which is further divided into lending-based crowdfunding and equity-based crowdfunding.
-Lending-based crowdfunding is when individuals lend money to a company and the company commits to repay the loan at pre-determined intervals and interest rate.
+Lending-based crowdfunding is when individuals lend money to a company and the company commits to repay the loan at pre-determined intervals and interest rates.
 Equity-based crowdfunding is when individuals invest in shares sold by a company and receive a share of the profits in the form of a dividend or distribution.

 It’s important to note that both types of securities-based crowdfunding are subject to securities regulations prevalent in the jurisdiction where the online platforms are based.